Publicly Traded Betting Sites

 If you’re not a player, perhaps you have an interest in investing in online gambling.
 After all, the industry still has a lot of room to grow.
 There are a number of huge markets (such as the USA and parts of Asia) that are severely underserved.
 I’m not one to give out investment advice, so all I’ll say is there are some real opportunities in internet gambling.

 One last thing – this is a work in progress.
 There are dozens of big and small publicly traded betting sites, software suppliers and others involved in the industry.
-The plan is to start with the biggest names in gambling and expand it from there.
+The plan is to start with the biggest names in gambling and expand our list of publicly traded sports betting companies from there.

 Description: 888 Holdings was founded in 1997 and has operated a number of highly successful gambling, poker and betting websites over the years.
 At one point, 888 operated Casino-On-Net, Reef Club Casino and Pacific Poker.
 All of these were successful ventures during the early days of online gambling.